ditekshen/is-wos/Analysis.md

 ### Profile:

-- CVE-2017-11882 malspam, mostly in the form of small .RTF documents prepared to download the 2nd-stage payload.
+- CVE-2017-11882 malspam, mostly in the form of .RTF and .XLS documents prepared to download the 2nd-stage payload.
 - Direct malspam attachements in the form of .ZIP and .RAR archives.
-- Exclusively exfiltrate stolen data to ```mail.privateemail.com``` on ```198.54.122.60``` at AS22612 Namecheap, Inc (NAMECHEAP-NET).
+- Exclusively exfiltrates stolen data to ```mail.privateemail.com``` on ```198.54.122.60``` at AS22612 Namecheap, Inc (NAMECHEAP-NET).
 - Access to a wide range of commodity infromation stealers.
 - Occasionally, the operators timestomp compilation times to the future.
 - Setup of open directories to host 2nd-stage payloads.
 Open directories differ in their setup as follows: